A compact LIL for martingales in $2$-smooth Banach spaces with applications: Main results

+Actually, Berger proved his result in the particular case where $Y=Z-Z\circ\theta$ for some $Z\in L^2(\Omega,\X)$, but the proof applies in the slightly more general situation above.

-By \cite[Proposition 9.24]{LTbook}, on any Banach space $\X$ of type 2 (in particular, on any $2$-smooth Banach space), every $X\in L^2(\Omega, \X)$ with $\E(X)=0$ is pregaussian.
-Hence, Berger's result applies as soon as the CLIL is satisfied and we deduce:
+By \cite{LTbook}, Proposition~9.24, on any Banach space $\X$ of type 2 (in particular, on any $2$-smooth Banach space), every $X\in L^2(\Omega, \X)$ is pregaussian.
+Hence, Berger's result applies as soon as the CLIL is satisfied and we deduce the following corollary.